-We share your personal data with third parties to measure our performance and optimize our app experience, such as Facebook Analytics and Clevertap.
+We share your personal data with third parties to measure our performance and increase our conversion rates, such as Facebook Analytics and Clevertap.
 These third parties provide us with analytics for our websites and Apps, which can then be used to segment users based on demographic information, custom events and user or session activity as part of our interest-based advertising activities.

 These partners do not use your personal data for their own benefits.
 They only provide us with services to conduct analytics, diagnosticate issues, and improve our marketing strategy.
 We only allow our employees to see such data on a need-to-know basis, and subject to a non-disclosure agreement.